pnp/blog/content/weekly-agenda/24-11-04/index.md

 This is the agenda for the upcoming week:

-### Microsoft 365 & Power Platform weekly call - 29th of October
+### Microsoft 365 & Power Platform weekly call - 5th of November

-* Tuesday, 29th of October 2024, 8:00 AM PT / 3:00 PM GMT
+* Tuesday, 5th of November 2024, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

 Demos this time

-* [Steve Pucelik](https://www.linkedin.com/in/stevepucelik/) (Microsoft) - Building SharePoint Embedded Center of Excellence solution with Power Platformsearch by using an API to run prompts
+* [Marc Windle](https://www.linkedin.com/in/marc-windle-908b3055/) (Microsoft) - SharePoint Embedded – November update
-* [Anshul Jethwani](https://www.linkedin.com/in/ajethwani/) (Microsoft) & Sathya Raveendran (Microsoft) - AI Zero-to-One: Building an AI-fied Company Communicator Author app experience using Azure Open AI
-* [Bob German](https://www.linkedin.com/in/bgerman/) (Microsoft) – Hands-on lab: Building Declarative agents with API Plugins
+* [Ayca Bas](https://www.linkedin.com/in/aycabas/) (Microsoft) - Hands-on lab: Building Custom Engine copilots with Teams AI Library and Azure AI Studio

 Also: 📷 Picture Time with community in Together Mode!